rach0022/mad9135-f20-p1-react-crud-list/README.md

 # React CRUD

 > Building on what you have practised in earlier assignments, create a two-page React App that allows CRUD operations on a list of things.
 You can choose the topic for your list.
+> Topic, a pocket compendium for the user where they can record the local wildlife, flora and fauna to eventually develop their own personal Nature Journal

 ## Requirements: